 When I drank bulletproof coffee, I used ghee for my fat choice.
-When I switched to my tea latte, I also changed up my fat selection to flax oil.
-Flax oil contains a great deal of Omega-3 fatty acids, which are crucial for so many facets of your health.
+When I switched to my tea latte, I also changed up my fat selection to coconut oil.
+Coconut oil is touted as being great for digestion.
+I find it helps me get things moving in the morning. 😉

 Spoiler alert: I love the flavor!
 The combination of black tea, green tea, flax oil, and beef gelatin yields a super creamy, frothy latte that goes down so very nicely!

 Which brings me to my next point: If you haven’t used beef gelatin powder in your morning bulletproof coffee or latte, it is a total game changer!
 It creates that smooth, frothy essence we all love so much in a regular latte, PLUS it’s loaded with health benefits.